TheSCREWEDSoftware/AzerothCore-Additions/README.md

 > [!NOTE]
 > Without changing the SQL query / file it works out of the box.

+You can see a showcase of the Teleporter by clicking [here](https://www.youtube.com/watch?v=4ZdNJEGGdRs&ab_channel=TheSCREWEDSoftware).

 <details>

 <summary>Click me to see more</summary>